Banner 0

 JEE Advanced 2026 DateMay 17, 2026

-Important: Candidates who appeared in both Session 1 and Session 2 will have their final AIR determined based on the best percentile across both sessions.
-The AIR is not released with the Session 1 result.
+Important: Final AIR is released only with Session 2 result Candidates who appeared in both Session 1 and Session 2 will have their final AIR determined based on the best percentile across both sessions.
+NTA considers your highest percentile — not the average.
+The Session 1 scorecard carries only your NTA score; the AIR appears only on the Session 2 scorecard.

 Ready to Test Your Skills?